Graduate Women (Inc) Canterbury Branch Trust Board

 b. a programme for a bachelor's with honours degree; or

 What conditions are attached to acceptance of this award?

 In recommending the award the committee will consider the applicant's academic record; it may also take into account the desirability of spreading the awards over more than one faculty or department and encouraging female students in faculties or departments in which they are under-represented.

 How do students apply?

-The scholarship is awarded by the Council of the University, on the recommendation of a selection committee that comprises:
+The scholarship shall be awarded each year by the University Council on the recommendation of the Scholarship Selection Committee, comprising: